Blue Moon Pathfinder Mission 2

 Blue Moon Pathfinder Mission 2 is a planned robotic lunar landing mission developed by Blue Origin as part of NASA's Commercial Lunar Payload Services (CLPS) program.
-The mission is planned on being the first Blue Origin Mission available to payload customers besides NASA.
-The mission is targeting a landing by late 2027.
+The mission is planned on being the first Blue Origin lunar landing mission available to deliver payloads for customers besides NASA.
+The mission is targeting a launch and landing in late 2027.

 Overview

 Pathfinder Mission 2 is the planned second flight of the Blue Origin's Blue Moon Mark 1 lunar lander.
 Its first mission, The Pathfinder Mission, is a demonstration mission that will test out critical systems of the spacecraft.
 Both missions are a part of NASA's CLPS Program, and are contracted to deliver NASA payloads.
 Mission 2 has a total potential value of $190 million.
 To reach this full value, Blue Origin has to design, and demonstrate specific payload accommodations for NASA's VIPER rover.

 Payloads

 As of November 2025, Pathfinder mission 2 is only known to be carrying VIPER.
 Unlike Pathfinder Mission 1, Mission 2 is planned on being available for contracting to carry payloads from other space agencies and companies.